Learn how to create everything from beachy waves to Hollywood glamour curls with our guide to how to use a curling wand.

 Tip: To help frame your face, hold the curling wand vertically and twirl away from your face.
 Remember, to get those effortless waves, don’t curl your hair from the root, but from midway down each section.

-3. Vintage curls
+3. Voluminous curls

 Apply: The TIGI Bed Head Superstar Queen For A Day Thickening Spray onto damp or dry hair, for maximum lift and drama.